-While many regard Skype call recording capability as the kind of thing that’s nice to have—it’s great to be able to refer directly to a customer’s own voice in terms of establishing the truth about a confused order or the like—some regard Skype call recording as only something nice to have.
+While many regard Skype call recorders capability as the kind of thing that’s nice to have—it’s great to be able to refer directly to a customer’s own voice in terms of establishing the truth about a confused order or the like—some regard Skype call recording as only something nice to have.
 But the practice of compliance call recording for Skype is the kind of thing that provides critical protection for businesses, thanks to a handful of simple points.

 What’s the point to make call recording on Skype